0

 Tips for oral hygiene after a root canal:

-• Brush your teeth carefully, avoiding the treated area as much as possible for the first few days.
+• Avoid brushing directly on the treated tooth for the first few days.

-• If prescribed, rinse your mouth with an antibacterial mouthwash to reduce the risk of infection.
+• Rinse with an antibacterial or dentist-prescribed mouthwash to reduce bacteria buildup.

 6. Avoid Chewing on the Treated Tooth